Employer Insights

 Here is everything you need to know about Oregon Child Labor Laws and the legal working age in Oregon.

-Oregon Minor Labor Laws Overview
+Oregon Child Labor Laws Overview

 Generally, employers need to be aware of the following things when hiring minors in Oregon: